interactive-data-language/vscode-idl/extension/docs/types/types_tldr.md

 | List       | List and values within              | List                       | List\<Number \| String>      |
 | Pointer    | Pointer what the pointer represents | Pointer, Ptr               | Pointer\<Array\<Number>>     |

-## Custom Types

-If you create your own object classes or structure definitions, you can use the name of the structure or class as the type.
-This allows you to have easy access to properties, methods, auto complete, and hover help.

-For example:

-- If you want to represent a `plot` object, you would use `Plot`
-- If you wanted to represent a raster, you would use `ENVIRaster`

 ## Union Types

 If a value can have more than one type, you can use a single pipe `|` to separate two IDL types.